Medicare Coverage for the Legally Blind

-Most Medicare beneficiaries have qualified for their coverage by being at least 65 years old.
-But you may also be eligible for Medicare if you are under 65 and have a disability.
-And one of the disabilities that can qualify you for Medicare coverage is low vision or blindness.
+Most Medicare beneficiaries have qualified for their coverage by being at least 65 years old, but you may also be eligible for Medicare if you are under 65 and have a disability.
+One of the disabilities that can qualify you for Medicare coverage is low vision or blindness.

 Can You Qualify for Medicare If You Are Legally Blind?

 If you collect disability benefits from Social Security or the Railroad Retirement Board for 24 consecutive months, you can begin receiving Medicare coverage beginning with your 25th month.

 The Social Security Administration determines eligibility for disability benefits and defines legally blind as:

 “Vision that can’t be corrected to better than 20/200 in your better eye," or if your visual field is "20/200 in your better eye, or if your visual field is 20 degrees or less in your better eye for a period that lasted or is expected to last at least 12 months.”